1. Project: Duke Academy

 CompilerEnvironment - in charge of creating a temporary folder in the user’s file system to create Java files.

-This temporary folder is deleted in closed()
+This temporary folder is deleted in closed().
+Uses JavaFile.

 Models classes: